SparshWadhwa/Coding-Practice-questions/Aptitute/HCF-LCM.md

+# LCM and HCF Formula, Tricks and Tips
+## Property 1 – LCM x HCF = Product of two numbers

+H.C.F. and L.C.M. of Fractions:

+    1. H.C.F. =	H.C.F. of Numerators
+L.C.M. of Denominators
+    2. L.C.M. =	L.C.M. of Numerators
+H.C.F. of Denominators

+## FINDING LCM OF TWO NUMBERS –
+Let us take an example HCF of 15 and 20, first we list out all the prime factors of each

+15 = 3 x 5

+20 = 2 x 2 x 5 = 22 × 5

+### Then multiply each factor by the greatest number of times it occurs in either number.

+2 – Occurs 2 times
+3 – Occurs 1 time
+5 – Occurs 1 time
+So LCM is (2×2)x(3×1)x(5×1) = 60

+## FINDING HCF OF TWO NUMBERS
+Let us take an example HCF of 18 and 24, we already have listed out all the prime factors of each number

+18 = 2 x 3 x 3

+24 = 2 x 2 x 2 x 3 = 23 × 3

+### Now we find the factor that exists at least once in both of them.

 # Sum of two numbers is given and LCM and HCF is given.
 Find sum of reciprocals

 Way to solve Type 1 Questions